Qualified Opportunity Zones

 Capital deployment & substantial improvement

-We oversee the deployment timeline, the substantial improvement program, and the documentation required to evidence compliance with the program's improvement and basis-doubling thresholds.
+We oversee the deployment timeline, the substantial improvement program, and the documentation required to evidence compliance with the program's improvement thresholds.

 Phase 05